 Gun Safety is everyone’s responsibility.
 Gun ownership and having a gun carries with it the responsibility of knowing how to use and maintain it.

 Accidents with firearms don’t “just happen”…. they happen because circumstances make them possible.
 The major causes of firearm accidents are IGNORANCE and CARELESSNESS.
 Ignorance is the lack of knowledge.
 One can obtain knowledge by learning how your guns and ammunition operates and how to handle them.
 Learn proper marksmanship skills through education and practice.
 Carelessness is neglecting to apply the gun safety rules.
 Apply the elements of gun safety by having a positive attitude.
 Remember to keep guns pointed in a safe direction and keep your finger off the trigger until you are ready to shoot.
-As a responsible person, you can make sure that your firearms is always handling safely, and hence without accidents.
+As a responsible person, you can make sure that your firearms are always handling safely, and hence without accidents.
 Gun Safety is everyone’s responsibility.

 - Guns not in use must always be unloaded and their actions open.
 Guns should always be transported in cases to the shooting area.